 3.1.
 General Requirements

-The total accuracy of the CVS sampling system and analytical system shall be determined by introducing a known mass of a pollutant gas into the system whilst it is being operated as if during a normal test and then analysing and calculating the pollutant mass according to the formula in paragraph 6.6. of Annex 4a except that the density of propane shall be taken as 1.967 grams per litre at standard conditions.
+The total accuracy of the CVS sampling system and analytical system shall be determined by introducing a known mass of a pollutant gas into the system whilst it is being operated as if during a normal test and then analysing and calculating the pollutant mass according to the formulae in paragraph 6.6. of Annex 4a except that the density of propane shall be taken as 1.967 grams per litre at standard conditions.
 The following two techniques are known to give sufficient accuracy.

 The maximum permissible deviation between the quantity of gas introduced and the quantity of gas measured is 5 per cent.